tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 >
 > **Trans Fats**
 > Saturated Fats of which their Fatty Acids contain trans-double bonding, which may allow them to be straight and unbent.
+> Trans Fats have also been linked to coronary heart disease due to blockage of

 ###### Trans Fats
 Trans fats' Fatty acids contain trans-double bonding, which has been linked to coronary heart disease.